-Panalyze: automated virus pangenome variation graph construction and analysis
+Panalyze: automated virus pangenome variation graph construction, analysis and annotation

 Motivation

-Constructing and studying reference-free pangenome variation graphs (PVG) can support new insights into viral genomic diversity.
-Interpreting the information arising from this is challenging, so automating these processes to allow exploratory investigations for optimisation is essential.
-To address this, we developed an easily deployable pipeline to facilitate the rapid creation of virus pangenome variation graphs that applies a broad range of analyses to these graphs.
+Constructing and studying pangenome variation graphs (PVG) supports new insights into viral genomic diversity.
+This is because such pangenomes are less prone to reference bias, which affects mutation detection.
+Interpreting the information arising from this is challenging, so automating these processes to allow exploratory investigations for PVG optimisation is essential.
+Moreover, existing methods do not scale well to the smaller virus genome sizes and to facilitate analysis in laptop environments.
+To address this, we developed an easily deployable pipeline to facilitate the rapid creation of virus PVGs that applies a broad range of analyses to these PVGs.

 Results

-We present panalyze, a scalable and unbiased virus pangenome variation graph construction and analysis tool implemented in NextFlow and containerised in Docker.
-Panalyze avails of NextFlow to efficiently complete tasks across multiple compute nodes and in diverse High-Performance Computing (HPC) environments.
-We illustrate how Panalyze works and the valuable outputs it can generate using a range of common viral pathogens
+We present panalyze, a scalable and unbiased virus PVG construction, analysis and annotation tool implemented in NextFlow and containerised in Docker.
+Panalyze uses NextFlow to efficiently complete tasks across multiple compute nodes and in diverse high-performance computing environments.
+Panalyze can also operate on a single thread on a standard laptop, and analyse sequences lengths are of any size.
+We illustrate how Panalyze works and the valuable outputs it can generate using a range of common viral pathogens.

 Availability